quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/index.md

 You can interact with it here, on this page, or open the page to view it more clearly [here](https://sentimentdemoui-demo-chatappdemo-prod.deployments.quix.ai/chat){target="_blank"}.

+## See the pipeline running

+See the [pipeline running](https://portal.platform.quix.ai/pipeline?workspace=demo-chatappdemo-prod) without needing to sign up to Quix.

 ## Watch a video

 Explore the pipeline: